john-costanzo/Phil/doc/source/keystrokes.rst

 	Switch direction of travel in grid.

     ``'``
         Highlight the current cell.
+This may be handy to indicate theme answers or to mark answers that need to be revisited.

-This state will not be saved.
+	This state is retained across save/restores.

     ``?``
 	Toggle help panel.